kgquan/MoonHareBaijiu/README.md

 };
 ```

-First, run the development server:
+After doing this, you can begin to run the development server:

 ```bash
 npm run dev